Aliases for DKC1 Gene

 GeneCards Summary for DKC1 Gene

 DKC1 (Dyskerin Pseudouridine Synthase 1) is a Protein Coding gene.
 Diseases associated with DKC1 include Dyskeratosis Congenita, X-Linked and Dyskeratosis Congenita.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Telomere C-strand (Lagging Strand) Synthesis.
-GO annotations related to this gene include poly(A) RNA binding and pseudouridine synthase activity.
+Among its related pathways are Cell Cycle, Mitotic and Telomere C-strand (Lagging Strand) Synthesis.
+Gene Ontology (GO) annotations related to this gene include pseudouridine synthase activity.

 UniProtKB/Swiss-Prot for DKC1 Gene